HewlettPackard/shs-docs/docs/portal/developer-portal/operations/shs_cfs_variable_reference.md

 # SHS CFS variable reference

-The following Ansible variables are publicly exposed for use by customers or administrators with SHS CFS playbooks:
+These Ansible variables are publicly exposed for use by customers or administrators with SHS CFS playbooks:

 - name: `shs_libfabric_enabled`
   type: `bool`